 BIB 571.
 History of Apologetics.
 3 hours.
-Su.
+Offered on sufficient demand.

-This course includes a study of apologetics in the New Testament, and a survey of apologists and apologetic systems which will help the student to develop a foundation for contemporary Christian apologetics.
+This course includes: a study of apologetics in the New Testament, and a survey of apologists and apologetic systems which will help the student to develop a foundation for contemporary Christian apologetics.
 Emphasis will be placed on reading key New Testament texts through the lens of an apologist with evangelistic concerns.
 Students will be exposed to the history of apologetics, not simply through an account of names and dates, but through a practical introduction to historic challenges to the Christian faith and a review of exemplary responses.

 BIB 572.
 Deity of Christ.
 3 hours.
-F. Even years.
+Offered on sufficient demand.